AdobeDocs/experience-manager-65.en/help/sites-developing/contexthub-api.md

 A store that contains JSON data.
 The data is retrieved from an external JSONP service, or optionally from a service that returns JSON data.
 Specify the service details using the [ `init`](/help/sites-developing/contexthub-api.md#init-name-config) function when you create an instance of this class.

-The store uses in-memory persistance (Javascript variable).
+The store uses in-memory persistance (JavaScript variable).
 Store data is available only during the lifetime of the page.

 ContextHub.Store.JSONPStore extends [ContextHub.Store.Core](/help/sites-developing/contexthub-api.md#contexthub-store-core) and inherits the functions of that class.